ASnailman777/SnailLand/README.md

 Isn't this pretty nifty
 Now i have a website, hehehehehe.
-Anyways check out my amazing game called:
+Anyways check out my amazing games like:
 # Bullet Hell
 > *An epik game by an epiker dude.*